-There are no successful 'Lone Ranger Christians', Watson said.
-"We must have mature and growing Christians in our lives constantly encouraging us to love the Lord and live for Him.
-Without a support network of other Christians around you, you are destined to fail."
+There are no successful 'Lone Ranger "We must have mature and growing Christians in our lives constantly encouraging us to love the Lord and live for network of other Chrisdestined to fail."

 Looking to the future, church leaders are praying and planning to start more small groups that will turn into churches in southeast Louisiana.